What do I need to do when someone dies?

 26th May 2022

-We understand that when someone passes away it can be a difficult and daunting time.
-There are many things to consider and lots of things that need to be done.
+We understand that when someone dies it can be a difficult and daunting time.
+There are many things to consider and lots of things that need to be done when someone passes away.
 This can be overwhelming.

 Here at Brindley Twist Tafft & James, we offer an understanding and sympathetic approach to help you deal with these matters.

-The first steps to take when someone passes away is to register the death and to arrange the funeral.
+The first steps to take when someone dies is to register the death and to arrange the funeral.